-- Poppers are used by sniffing the vapors from an open bottle.
-The effects are felt within a few seconds and last for 1-2 minutes.
+- The effects from inhaling nitrites are felt within a few seconds and last for one to two minutes.

-- Because poppers cause muscles in the anus and vagina to relax, they are often used during sex.
+- Because poppers relax muscles in the anus and vagina, they are sometimes used during sex to facilitate penetration.

 - Poppers are highly flammable.
 Keep away from cigarettes, candles, and lighters.

 - Studies show that poppers reduce the functioning of the immune system for several days after use.

 - Because poppers cause blood vessels to open, it is easier to get an infection, including sexually transmitted diseases such as HIV.

 - Poppers pose extra risks for people who have suppressed immune systems, heart problems, low or high blood pressure, a history of cerebral hemorrhaging, anemia, or are pregnant.